bronson/gird/README.md

   * sharness's error is also very wrong: `sharness.sh: eval: line 383: syntax error`
   * this test-results directory is out of hand. is that sharness's fault?
 * make installation easier/better/more explicit
+* The .t extension appears to be reserved for Perl.
+Maybe use .sh like Git does, or just .test?
+* make `make watch` better (see TODO comments)

 Non-features: